HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 > When I read about or listen to ideas on how to scale an app’s CSS  --  most of the talk is about
 > how to write CSS.
 The real way to scale CSS, is to **stop writing CSS**.

+And the only way to "stop writing CSS" is to come up with a way of composing and reusing your existing CSS.

-Adam Wathan points out that with utility classes, not only are you able to "stop writing CSS", but -- as a side benefit -- you get the _constraints_ that you need to implement a design system.
+Wathan points out that with utility classes, not only are you able to get off the treadmill of adding more and more CSS to your codebase, but -- as a side benefit -- you get the _constraints_ that you need to implement a design system.

 > You could try and enforce consistency through variables or mixins, but every line of new CSS is
 > still an opportunity for new complexity; adding more CSS will never make your CSS simpler.